-- A. Water Rates Should Ensure Adequate Supply - 1.
-Water rates must be designed to adequately fund the acquisition of new resources and conservation consistent with local, state and federal laws and regulations and consistent with the responsibility of Tacoma Water as a regional purveyor for identified portions of Pierce and South King Counties as described in the Tacoma Second Diversion Water Right, Pierce Country Coordinated Water System Plan, Tacoma Water System Plan, Second Supply Agreement, and any other official planning document as appropriate. - 2.
+A. Water Rates Should Ensure Adequate Supply

+- Water rates must be designed to adequately fund the acquisition of new resources and conservation consistent with local, state and federal laws and regulations and consistent with the responsibility of Tacoma Water as a regional purveyor for identified portions of Pierce and South King Counties as described in the Tacoma Second Diversion Water Right, Pierce Country Coordinated Water System Plan, Tacoma Water System Plan, Second Supply Agreement, and any other official planning document as appropriate. - 2.
 Rate adjustments will be proposed in amounts sufficient to meet reasonable Tacoma Water budgets, while minimizing the long-run costs to the rate-payer.
 Since some actions such as supply development can influence the level of revenue needed over a period of years, staff will estimate both the short-run and long-run rate impacts of proposals presented to the Public Utility Board for consideration.

 - 3. The revenue requirements analysis will study the projected revenue, expenses and capital improvements for the period to be covered by the rate change. - 4.
 Modeling assumptions used in the estimation of water consumption and revenue for the rate review shall use industry standards, generally accepted econometric models, relevant forecasted local data, or a combination thereof. - 5.
 Water rates will be designed to promote conservation as a long-term resource that will extend the use of the existing source of supply. - 6.
 Water rates will be adequate to maintain the quality of the environment and balance the needs of customers (including the personal, aesthetic, recreational, and business objectives of customers) with the preservation of sensitive ecosystems at the source of supply. - 7.
-Water rates will support a reasonable plan for replacement of aging water supply, distribution and storage infrastructure. - B. Water Rates Should Be As Low As Is Responsible - 1.
-Rate revenue together with other revenue sources, will cover current costs and meet or exceed all bond and other requirements necessary to maintain financial sufficiency. - Tacoma Water will secure the least costly means of financing for capital improvement projects based on evaluation of the Utility's financial position and capital needs.
+Water rates will support a reasonable plan for replacement of aging water supply, distribution and storage infrastructure. - 7.8.
+Climate change and equity will be incorporated when planning for investments and improvements to the water system. - B. Water Rates Should Be As Low As Is Responsible - 1.
+Rate revenue together with other revenue sources, will cover current costs and meet or exceed all bond and other requirements necessary to maintain financial sufficiency. - 2.
+Tacoma Water will secure the least costly means of financing for capital improvement projects based on evaluation of the Utility's financial position and capital needs.
 Financing mechanisms may include the use of revenue funding, unallocated operating or capital reserves, low interest loans, revenue bond funding and other means as deemed prudent. - 3.
-Senior Debt Service Coverage will be maintained above 150%, exceeding Tacoma Water's bond covenant requirement of 125%.
-All In Debt Service Coverage will be maintained above 125%.
 Senior Debt Service Coverage will be maintained above 1.50, exceeding Tacoma Water's bond covenant requirement of net revenue at least 1.25 times annual senior debt service.
 All-In Debt Service Coverage will be maintained above 1.25 except when cash reserves are budgeted to meet the annual revenue requirement, when it will be maintained above 1.00.

 Major capital investments and other commitments that would significantly affect costs, rates or prices for Tacoma Water services will be evaluated against costs and benefits and documented before commitments are made.
-Such evaluations will address both short-and long-term, as well as potential or uncertain, impacts on costs and revenues.
+Such evaluations will address both shortand long-term, as well as potential or uncertain, impacts on costs and revenues.